hundredacres/concrete-nagios/README.markdown

 This module will require you to have puppetdb set up as the checks and clients are collected by external resource collectors.

 Simply install the module, and add the nagios::server::config to your server to have a fully working nagios server.
+It will be accessible at http://fqdn with the password you set and the nagiosadmin user.

 Then add nagios::nrpe::config and nagios::client to each node in order to have a fully functioning (if slightly limited!) nagios environment.